Requesting a private plated vehicle

 You should seek to achieve value for money when requesting a vehicle to meet your needs.
 This is best determined from the monthly leasing costs which will be provided to you by sgfleet during their management of the ordering process.

-The sgfleet VIP manager will provide you with the latest standard list of available vehicles and a Request for Lease Quote to be completed when ordering a vehicle.
+The sgfleet VIP manager will provide you with the latest standard list of available vehicles and a Request for Lease Quote form to be completed when ordering a vehicle.
 Vehicle orders are placed with the fleet provider and may take some months to fill.

 When determining the term of a lease, the fleet provider considers the projected usage of the vehicle (i.e. the number of kilometres (km) likely to be driven), as well as factors such as the warranty provided for the vehicle and the local road and weather conditions.
 It is expected that you will retain the vehicle for the entire length of the lease term.
 Lease periods are typically 100,000km/three years, however the lease term is reviewed regularly and may be adjusted to ensure the lease achieves value for money.